Chrome CSS Drop Down Menu

 What's new?

-The next meeting will be at Wall Village Hall on Tuesday 28th of May 2024 at 7.30pm.
-You will find us on Watling St, Wall, Lichfield WS14 0AW.
+The next meeting will be at Wall Village Hall on Tuesday 21st of January 2025, at 7.30pm.
+It will be a Bring and Tell evening.
+The venue is on Watling St, Wall, Lichfield WS14 0AW.

 For more information please use the contact form here.